bogadrian/gatsby-final/src/posts/a-javascript-storytelling.md

 One by one.

 We can say that the Event Loop (landlord), is taking care of providing all the requests made in the call stack (our field) by the worker.

+By taking them (the async functions), from the event queue and bring them to the call stack!

 Whenever a request is ready, he’s bringing it to the field (call stack), so the worker (JS runtime), can have it.